 The dogs that are brought in suffer from distempers, from broken limbs, from infected bites, from mange, from neglect, benign or malign, from old age, from malnutrition, from intestinal parasites, but first of all from their own fertility.
 There are simply too many of them.
 There will forever be too many of them.
 The abundant, unyielding, productive arrangements of the canine womb ensure it.
 There is always somewhere a bitch in heat.
 Reproduction without cease, a surfeit of fertility, undeterred by impending doom.
 Stimulated by impending doom, rather.
 The dogs that are brought in always attempt and often enough succeed to copulate while waiting for their turn.

 When people bring a dog in they do not say straight out, 'I have brought you this dog to kill'.
 Not even in Africa.
 They wait for one of two brothers to fall on hard times, yes.
 To break a leg, to catch a bug.
 They wait for nature to settle things, to pick a winner by itself, for its own needs.
 Once that occurs they bring the losers in, to be abstracted away.
-Yet even then they do not say 'This is the loser, do of him as it befits his station in this life'.
+Yet even then they do not say 'This is the loser, give him the loser's lot ; do of him, do unto him as befits his station in this life'.

 They do avoid the misfortunate, sad dog's flower stall, yes ; but no, they do not say, 'Give him the loser's lot.'
 They think it, but never speak it, they act their whole life around it, strictly around it, yet never utter it.
 Propriety, in African terms.
 These mongrels, who will stop at nothing, who will stoop to anything, still stay well short of saying it.
 Is that enough ?
 It doesn't seem enough ; but as Bev says, it is the only Petrus you have got.